nchaigne/dhcperfcli/doc/performance-testing.md

 If omitted, the limit will be the capabilites of the server (assuming an adequate level of parallelism is set with option `-p`).
 - Option `-a` allows to ignore Offer replies that do not originate from the server being tested (useful for broadcasting tests).

+Xlat expansion (automatically enabled in template mode) allows to dynamically expand input items and generate unique values for each DHCP request.

 **Warning:** you must be duly authorized to carry out performance tests on a DHCP server.
 Please be careful, in particular if you're broadcasting: you may reach servers that you're not aware of.